 - You will be tired the first day when you land.
 No matter what, I don’t take a nap during the day or go to bed too early when I land at my destination.
 When at home, I usually go to bed between 10 PM and midnight.
 On my first night on arrival each way after fasting, I went to bed at 9 PM each time and I slept like a log for ten and 12 hours.
 After my first night, I was back to normal.
 So how to make it through the day so you don’t fall asleep?
 Unpack, take a shower, do laundry, talk to your family, play with your dog, go for a walk.
 Just be busy.
 Don’t lay on the couch and watch a movie.
 Being lazy would be guaranteed to put me to sleep when I am exhausted.

-Fasting has been the only thing to have completely gotten rid of my jet lag.
-I have tried numerous other things before that alleviated my jet lag, but none were nearly as effective.
-Fasting is definitely not for everyone.
-I am not a doctor, so what I am writing about here has been only my experience.
+Fasting has been the only thing to completely prevent my jet lag.
+I have tried numerous other things before that alleviated my jet lag once I was already suffering from it.
+But as they saying goes, an ounce of prevention is worth a pound of cure.
+Be aware that fasting is not for everyone.
+I am not a doctor, so what I am writing here has been based solely only my personal experience.
 If you do wish to try it, do so at your own risk.
 Consult your doctor to make sure you are healthy enough to do it.
-And if you are, then try fasting at home first, just to see how you handle it.